jeremyephron/image2excel/README.md

 Thanks to [Matt Parker](http://standupmaths.com/) for great content and the spreadsheet idea.
-He has an [online converter](http://www.think-maths.co.uk/spreadsheet), but this script produces a higher quality spreadsheet.
+He has an [online converter](http://www.think-maths.co.uk/spreadsheet), but this script produces a higher quality spreadsheet and supports larger image sizes.